Skip to content

 nlp Document type, encoding, and language

-cancer_procedures Consult types, provider specialties, procedure types, location
+cancer_procedures Consult types, provider specialties, governed radiotherapy, cancer-indicating surgery, diagnostic/staging procedures, and location

 measurements_numeric Body size units and measurements, lab values, smoking, PROMs, performance status